Biological-Microsystems-Laboratory/micropipette/README.md

 - [ ] make explicit git protocol for general and CAD files
  - [x] add git walkthrough and workflow

-- [x] add blender tutorial

-- [x] add initial cad designs in stl
+- [ ] create additional parts in CAD for dimension and rendering purposes
+ - [ ] bolt
+ - [ ] nut
+ - [ ] syringe - plunger and barrel
+ - [ ] spring

+- [ ] get a working version of plunger-shaft
+ - [ ] rename plunger.stl to plunger-shaft.stl
+ - [ ] find the working final design for this part - email SD team
+ - [ ] make bottom flat

-- [ ] add dimentions spreadsheet
+- [x] add dimentions spreadsheet
- - [ ] take dimentions for 5 mL, 3 mL and 1 mL
+ - [ ] re-measure dimensions with calipers

-- [ ] add printing protocol from .blend file to printing with makerbot
+- [x] add printing protocol from .blend file to printing with makerbot

+- [ ] rename case.stl to body.stl

+- [ ] add *.md~ to .gitignore file